UPES Integrated LLB Admissions 2026

 Ranked #18 amongst Institutions in India by NIRF | Ranked #1 in India for Academic Reputation by QS Rankings | 16 LPA Highest CTC

-We want that education by which character is formed, strength of mind is increased, the intellect is expanded and by which one can stand on one's own feet.
-What we need is to study independent of foreign control, different branches of the knowledge that exist, and all that in the English language and Western science; we need technical education and all else that will develop industries so that men instead of seeking for service may earn enough to provide themselves and save against a rainy day.
+We want that education by which character is formed, the strength of mind is increased, the intellect is expanded and by which one can stand on one's own feet.
+What we need is to study independent of foreign control, different branches of knowledge that exist, and all that in the English language and Western science; we need technical education and all else that will develop industries so that men, instead of seeking service, may earn enough to provide themselves and save against a rainy day.
 The end and aim of all training, training, should be man-making.
 The end and aim of all training and education must be man-making.
-The training by which the current expression of will are brought under control and become fruitful, is called education.
-What our country now wants are muscles of iron and nerves of steel, gigantic wills, which nothing can resist, which can penetrate into the mysteries and secrets of the universe and will accomplish their purpose in any fashion, even if it meant going down to the bottom of the ocean, meeting death itself.
+The training by which the current expression of will is brought under control and becomes fruitful is called education.
+What our country now wants are muscles of iron and nerves of steel, gigantic wills, which nothing can resist, which can penetrate into the mysteries and secrets of the universe and will accomplish their purpose in any fashion, even if it means going down to the bottom of the ocean, meeting death itself.

 There is only one method of attaining knowledge.
 It is by concentration.
 The very essence of education is concentration of mind.
 From the lowest to the highest men, all who have become great have become so by concentration.
 The chemist who works in the laboratory uses the same method to attain knowledge.
 Knowledge is acquired by concentration.